Wage-Setting Constraints and Firm Responses to Demand Shocks: Impacts of Demand Shocks and Minimum Wage Hikes

 \section{Impacts of Demand Shocks and Minimum Wage Hikes}

-We develop an empirical design that disentangles the effects of demand shocks from those of minimum wage shocks.
-To this end, we first use a specification to estimate the impact of minimum wage changes, then use another specification for the effects of demand shocks, and finally assess the joint impact of both with a third specification akin to the one in the text.
+We present an empirical design that disentangles the effects of demand shocks from those of minimum wage shocks developed in Section \ref{subsec:variation_constraints}.
+To this end, we first use a specification to estimate the impact of minimum wage changes, then use another specification to estimate the effects of demand shocks, and finally assess the joint impact of both using a third specification akin to the one in the main text.
 This staged approach helps disentangle the effect of imposing wage-setting constraints more clearly and facilitates a more pedagogical presentation of our empirical strategy with variation in firm constraints.

-We begin by estimating the effect of the minimum wage hike on constrained ($SC_j$) and partly constrained firms ($UCC_j$).
-Specifically, we define an indicator \( \text{Post}_t = 1 \) for 2016, exclude 2015 in the estimation, and use 2014 as the base year to maintain consistency with the event-study estimates in Figure~\ref{fig:tripleDiff_portugal}.
-The specification is:
+We begin by estimating the effect of the minimum wage hike on constrained (SC) and partly constrained firms (UCC), using the same firm classification described in Section \ref{subsec:data_var_constr}.
+Specifically, we define an indicator \( \text{Post}_t = 1 \) for 2016, exclude 2015 in the estimation, and use 2014 as the base year to maintain consistency with the event-study estimates in Figure~\ref{fig:tripleDiff_portugal_wage}.
+The specification for identifying the effect of minimum wage shocks is:

 where \( \omega^Y_j \) are firm fixed effects, \( \delta^Y_{k(j)t} \) are industry-by-year fixed effects, and \( \upsilon^Y_{jt} \) is the error term.
-Firms unconstrained by the 2015 and 2016 MW but constrained by the 2017 MW ($UUC_j$) serve as the control group.
-The underlying assumption is that firms that become constrained in the future under the MW would follow similar trends to those already constrained, absent the MW hike.
-Figures \ref{fig:mw_c_did} and \ref{fig:mw_uc_did} support this, showing pre-treatment estimates of wages and employment close to zero in 2013, although in 2012, the coefficients for employment are large.
-To avoid confounding from multiple treatments, we restrict the sample to firms not simultaneously exposed to a demand shock in the same period. \( \lambda^{SC}_{Y} \) then captures the effect of the MW hike for constrained firms on $Y \in \{W,L,\VA\} $, and \( \lambda^{UCC}_{Y} \) for firms transitioning from unconstrained to constrained.
+Firms unconstrained by the 2015 and 2016 MW but constrained by the 2017 MW (UUC) serve as the control group.
+The underlying identifying assumption is that firms that become constrained under the new MW would follow similar trends to those already constrained, absent the MW hike.
+Panels (a) and (b) of Appendix Figure \ref{fig:mw_c_uc_did} present supporting evidence of this, showing pre-treatment estimates of wages and employment close to zero in 2013, although in 2012, the coefficients for employment are larger.\footnote{To avoid confounding the effects of multiple treatments, we restrict the sample to firms that are not simultaneously exposed to a demand shock in the same period.} \( \lambda^{SC}_{Y} \) then captures the effect of the MW hike for constrained firms on $Y \in \{W,L,\VA\} $, and \( \lambda^{UCC}_{Y} \) for firms transitioning from unconstrained to constrained.